nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given format is missing the field header sn/.
+The given format is missing the prefix sn/.

     * 3a1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3b.
-The stock with the given serial number is not found.
+One of the stock with the given serial numbers is not found.

     * 3b1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3c.
-The given format is missing the field header l/.
+The prefixes to update the fields are invalid.

     * 3c1.
-Warenager shows an error message.
+Warenager shows an error message

       Use case resumes at step 2.

-#### Use case 11: Update the source of a stock

-**MSS**

-1. User requests to list stocks.
-2. Warenager lists all stocks including their serial number.
-3. User requests to change a specific stock's source.
-4. Warenager updates the stock's source.

-    Use case ends.

-**Extensions**

-* 2a.
-The list of all stocks is empty.

-  Use case ends.

-* 3a.
-The given format is missing the field header sn/.

-    * 3a1.
-Warenager shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The stock with the given serial number is not found.

-    * 3b1.
-Warenager shows an error message.

-      Use case resumes at step 2.

-* 3c.
-The given format is missing the field header s/.

-    * 3c1.
-Warenager shows an error message.

-      Use case resumes at step 2.

-#### Use case 12: Using the stats command
+#### Use case 11: Using the stats command

 **MSS**